 - Canva now offers the ability to create Zoom virtual background templates.
 Create a few fun backgrounds that can be downloaded and used by attendees of your virtual event to help give things a more cohesive feel.
 (Just don’t forget to include an instruction sheet on how to use them!)

 - Finally, companies like OmniPress and Caroo now offer creative swag bag mailing services.
 These kits include branded swag (including masks) and printed event materials that can be delivered to guests of your online event.
 Best of all, the companies take care of the shipping for you!
+Need to create and send out your own swag mailing kits?
+The site Sticker Mule is a great resource for branded logo stickers or packaging tape to use on the box, and fun items like magnets, buttons, branded coasters and even custom keychains.

 If your PR campaigns could use some more pizazz, the experts at Scooter Media are here to help!
 Start off by checking out our primer on how to complete good research, then browse through our blog archive for tips on creating memorable social media posts, navigating virtual interviews, and much more!